uruloki85/documentacion/PostgreSQL.md

 Same options as in `pg_dump` can be used plus:
 - `-O/--no-owner`: Do not output commands to set ownership of objects to match the original database (mandatory if users are not the same).
 - `--disable-triggers`: disable triggers while loading the dump.
+	- Requires using option `-S/--superuser` with the superuser to be used when disabling triggers.
-- `-c/--clean`: clean (drop) database objects before recreating them.
+- `-c/--clean`: clean (drop) database objects before recreating them (only when restoring the schema).

 <a name="sql-format"></a>
 ### SQL format